• Skip to primary navigation

 When searching for a gochugaru substitute, consider spices that offer similar heat and flavor profiles.
 Cayenne pepper is a common choice due to its comparable spice level, though it lacks the smoky flavor.
 Aleppo pepper flakes provide milder heat and a slightly fruity taste, mimicking gochugaru’s complexity.

 Chipotle powder brings a smoky flavor and similar heat, making it an excellent substitute, while crushed red pepper, though a good option, should be used sparingly due to its higher spice level and larger flakes.

 Paprika (both regular and smoked) offers vibrant red color and mild flavor, with smoked paprika adding some of the smokiness found in gochugaru.

-Guajillo powder and ancho chiles can also be used for their slightly sweet and earthy flavor with mild heat, working well in dishes where the spice level isn't the primary focus.
+Guajillo powder and ancho chilis can also be used for their slightly sweet and earthy flavor with mild heat, working well in dishes where the spice level isn't the primary focus.

 ❓ Frequently Asked Questions

-Gochugaru can be added to many dishes.
-It's essential in kimchi, gochujang (Korean chili paste), and spicy soups like sundubu jjigae.
+Gochugaru can be added to many dishes - it's essential in kimchi, gochujang (Korean chili paste), and spicy soups like sundubu jjigae.
 Try it in Korean cucumber salad or in stews for an authentic flavor.

 Gochugaru is known for its bright red color and a balance of spiciness with a hint of sweetness.
 It's made from Korean sun-dried chili peppers, giving it a different flavor from other chili flakes, like crushed red pepper used in Italian cooking.